Strange Holidays In December

 More by this Author

-Part of a series on the strange and silly holidays throughout the year.
-A look at the silly and fun holidays in the month of November.
+Part of a series on the strange holidays throughout the year.
+The strange and silly holidays in the month of May.

 Part of a series focused on the strange holidays throughout the year.
 A list of strange and silly holidays in the month of April.